 - Adaptational Sympathy: In the play, Aunt Violet attempts to assault Catherine with a cane after she reveals the truth about Sebastian’s death, but in the film she quietly slips into insanity and is calmly escorted out of the greenhouse.

 - Adults Are Useless: It seems as though Catherine's mother is more concerned about looking respectable and impressing Violet than about important matters like her daughter's peace of mind.

 - Bowdlerize: The movie screenplay was carefully scrubbed of any overt mention of homosexuality or cannibalism.

-- I Am A Humanitarian: Sebastian is killed being beaten and eaten by a large crowd of poor island boys.
+- I'm a Humanitarian: Sebastian is killed being beaten and eaten by a large crowd of poor island boys.